 Connectors: MySQL Connector/C++, MySQL Connector/J, MySQL Connector/ODBC, and MySQL Connector/Python.

 Tools: MySQL Router, MySQL Shell, and MySQL Workbench

 The Community channels are available to all ULN users.

 Accessing commercial MySQL ULN packages at oracle.linux.com requires you to provide a CSI with a valid commercial license for MySQL (Enterprise or Standard).
-As of this writing, valid purchases are 60944, 60945, 64911, or 64912.
+As of this writing, valid purchases are 60944, 60945, 64911, and 64912.
 The appropriate CSI makes commercial MySQL subscription channels available in your ULN GUI interface.

 Once MySQL has been installed using ULN, you can find information on starting and stopping the server, and more, at Section 2.5.7, “Installing MySQL on Linux from the Native Software Repositories”, particularly under Section 2.5.4, “Installing MySQL on Linux Using RPM Packages from Oracle”.

 If you are changing your package source to use ULN and not changing which build of MySQL you are using, then back up your data, remove your existing binaries, and replace them with those from ULN.
 If a change of build is involved, we recommend the backup be a dump (mysqldump or mysqlpump or from MySQL Shell's backup utility) just in case you need to rebuild your data after the new binaries are in place.
 If this shift to ULN crosses a version boundary, consult this section before proceeding: Section 2.10, “Upgrading MySQL”.